jobned/jobned.github.io/_api/books_list.md

         {
           "id": "1622729542595",
           "name": "MVP product using Betfair API",
-          "text": "I&#039;m looking for someone who can build an MVP product which uses the Betfair API. <br /><br />\nThe product would be a web app that uses the Betfair API to obtain odds and then add to betslip in betfair to place the bets. <br /><br />\nFirst off I need to know if my idea is viable and can be achieved.
-Then to build an MVP to test it works.<br />", "budgets": {
+          "text": "I'm looking for someone who can build an MVP product which uses the Betfair API.
+The product would be a web app that uses the Betfair API to obtain odds and then add to betslip in betfair to place the bets.
+First off I need to know if my idea is viable and can be achieved.
+Then to build an MVP to test it works.", "budgets": {
             "budget": "1000",
             "budget_to": "0",